by: David Stronach

 Old Persian script he had designed

 With rare political courage, indeed with risks that anyone less confident in his own abilities would never have dared to run, Cyrus laid the basis of the unique links that made the Medes, and in some measure all other Iranians as well, direct partners in his enterprise.
 Hamadan became a favored royal residence; Medes were appointed to high office, and Median generals even led the king's armies in the Anatolian campaigns of 546.
-The Medes were not excused all the penalties of defeat, however.
+The Medes have not excused all the penalties of defeat, however.
 Taxes were duly asked of them by Darius if not by Cyrus - and, as the Babylonian Chronicle reminds us, a good part of the Median treasury was carried southwards.
-'In Agamtanu (that is, Agbatana or Hamadan) Cyrus carried off the silver, gold, chattels and possessions... of the land of Agamtanu, and took them to Anshan.'
+'In Agamtanu (that is, Agbatana or Hamadan) Cyrus carried off the silver, gold, chattels, and possessions... of the land of Agamtanu, and took them to Anshan.'
 It is often assumed - perhaps in line with a statement to this effect from Nicholas of Damascus that the ultimate destination of such spoils was Pasargada itself.
 But wherever else such riches may have been accommodated, either in existing townships in the Marv-Dasht plain or in other settlements still further to the south, there is still no proof that Pasargadae itself was an established center before 546 B.C.

 A number of Median garrisons in the west - where Cyrus could now claim titular control over Assyria, Armenia, and Cappadocia - may have continued to resist after the capture of Astyages, although Xenophon, who names Nineveh and Nimrud in this context, is all too likely to have misinterpreted certain earlier events that hark back to the fall of the Assyrian empire.
 East of Hamadan too, nothing very precise is known.
 On the one hand, effective Median rule may never have reached much beyond the region of Parthia while on the other hand, the loose, elastic organization of the empire may have spread far enough to allow the Median King of Kings to claim the ultimate allegiance of most of the diverse peoples of the east Iranian world, even perhaps as far afield as the Oxus.
-It is within this complex tapestry of vassal and sub vassal states that we should presumably place Kavi Vistaspa, the protector of the great Iranian prophet Zoroaster or Zarathustra, and, very possibly, the last effective ruler of the Khwarezmian state of Mary and/or Herat.
+It is within this complex tapestry of vassal and sub-vassal states that we should presumably place Kavi Vistaspa, the protector of the great Iranian prophet Zoroaster or Zarathustra, and, very possibly, the last effective ruler of the Khwarezmian state of Mary and/or Herat.

 To Herodotus, the final, total defeat of Astyages brought the Persians the full inheritance of the Medes.
 Nicholas of Damascus also appears to offer his own confirmation of this, saying that first the Hyracanians, and then the Parthians, Saka, and Bactrians, each hurried to offer their submission.
 But whatever loose bonds were acknowledged in the east down to 550 B.C.. it is hard to suppose that the collapse of Median power failed to awaken local ambitions; Cyrus' principal triumph conceivably brought a number of lesser wars in its train (29) as the once subject territories of Media each sought to regain their former independence.